zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 RDoc
 ----

-The [Rails API documentation](https://api.rubyonrails.org) is generated with [RDoc](https://ruby.github.io/rdoc/).
+The [Zoisite API documentation](https://api.rubyonrails.org) is generated with [RDoc](https://ruby.github.io/rdoc/).
 To generate it, make sure you are in the rails root directory, run `bundle install` and execute: